10 Shiniest Sci-Fi Shows On Netflix Streaming Right Now

-In the world established by Joss Whedon’s famously canceled Firefly television series, the word “shiny” shares a connotation with the word “cool.”
+In the world established by Joss Whedon’s famously canceled Firefly television series (which is sadly no longer available on Netflix), the word “shiny” shares a connotation with the word “cool.”
 So whenever Captain Malcolm “Mal” Reynolds or ship’s mechanic Kaylee Frye utters it in conversation, they’re commending a particular person, place or thing for its awesomeness.
 That, or they’re being sarcastic — a necessary human trait thankfully not forgotten in the massive fictional future Whedon created.
 Either way, the co-opted adjective is all too perfect for assessing the 10 best sci-fi shows on Netflix streaming right now.

 Anything ascribed to the genre of science fiction typically includes elements like imagined futures, advanced technologies, and life on faraway planets whose constellations are unrecognizable to our own.
 Despite these pertinent characteristics, however, sci-fi is often cobbled together with fantasy — both for the ease of categorization, and for shows whose plots benefit from their hybridity.
 Hence why Netflix combines them into the TV Sci-Fi & Fantasy subgenre.
 Not everything there is straight sci-fi, but after a little digging, a hearty helping of beloved programs and unknown nuggets will come to the fore for you to watch.